Eu chamo-me Theodoro―e fui amanuense do Ministerio do Reino.

 Ora todas estas coisas, Theodoro, estão para além, infinitamente para além dos seus vinte mil reís por mez...

-Now, all these things, Theodore, are beyond, infinitely beyond your twenty thousand reis per month...
+Now all these things, Theodoro, are beyond, infinitely beyond your twenty thousand reis per month...

 Confesse, ao menos, que estas palavras teem o veneravel sello da verdade!...

-Admit, at least, that these words bear the venerable seal of truth!...
+Admit, at least, that these words have the venerable stamp of truth!...

 Eu murmurei com as faces abrasadas: